BAMresearch/fenics-constitutive/docs/custom_models/cpp_elasticity.md

 ## Setting up the project

-In order to build a linear elasticity model in C++, you need to install a C++ compiler and the build tool Cmake.
+In order to build a linear elasticity model in C++, you need to install a C++ compiler and the build tool `cmake`.
 Additionally, you need a library for linear algebra, and a library to generate Python bindings.
-We recommend Eigen for linear algebra and either pybind11 or nanobind for the Python bindings.
+We recommend `Eigen` for linear algebra and either `pybind11` or `nanobind` for the Python bindings.
 You can install it into your current conda-environment by running the following command:

 ```bash
 mamba install cmake, clang, pybind11, eigen -c conda-forge